gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 ##### Possible scenarios

 * If a human operator needs to verify the integrity of etcd cluster backups, particularly in cases of potential backup corruption or re-encryption, they can initiate an `on-demand snapshot compaction` task.
 The success or failure of this snapshot compaction can offer valuable insights into these scenarios.
+* If an operator anticipates a scenario of permanent quorum loss, they can trigger an `on-demand snapshot compaction` to create a compacted full-snapshot.
+This can potentially reduce the recovery time from a permanent quorum loss.

 ##### Task Config